minaandrawos/RealTimeFileLogger/README.md

 # RealTimeFileLogger

 Real Time File logger or rtfilelogger for short, is a simple desktop application written in Python.
-The tool allows you to read log files in real time.
-It also allows you to pause or resume reading log files.
+The tool allows you to read text\log\non-binary files in real time.
+It also allows you to pause or resume reading files.
 The tool is cross-platform, and doesn't use third-party packages.

 ![Simple file logger](https://github.com/minaandrawos/RealTimeFileLogger/blob/master/screenshot.png)